-The State Retiree Life Insurance Fund is a single-employer defined benefit OPEB plan for State of Wisconsin employers.
+The State Retiree Life Insurance Fund is a single-employer defined benefit OPEB plan.
 GASB standards classify the State Retiree Health Insurance program as a single-employer defined benefit OPEB plan with multiple participating employers, which includes the State, the University, and other component units of the State.
 Plan benefits and other plan provisions are established by Chapter 40 of the Wisconsin Statutes.
 The Wisconsin Department of Employee Trust Funds (ETF) and the Group Insurance Board have statutory authority for program administration and oversight.
-The plan provides postemployment life insurance benefits for all eligible employees.
+The plan provides post-employment life insurance benefits for all eligible employees.